Swipe Into the Animals

 However, etigo moles and senkaku moles, which are on the verge of extinction, seem to require permission because they are designated as rare birds and animals.
 However, basically, it is difficult to know the species without catching them, so I think it is a difficult problem.
 When capturing them, it seems better to check with the local government.

-Type of mole.
+Mole Type of List

 • Star-Nosed Mole